appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 For a production-ready setup, it is recommended to configure an external PostgreSQL instance.
 The recommended version is PostgreSQL `12.x`, with a disk size of 40GB.

-To use a external PostgreSQL database, you can follow the steps below:
+To use an external PostgreSQL database, you can follow the steps below:

 - Create a secret for the PostgreSQL password.
 While you can choose your own secret name and key, it is recommended to use the format `${releaseName}-postgresql-connection` with the key `password`.